-Request for Proposal (RFP) Responsible Party Step Procedure Purchaser 7 Orders an RFP Solicitation ad from the Austin American- Stateman to be placed in newspaper to run once a week for two consecutive weeks.
+Responsible Party Step Procedure Purchaser 7 Orders a RFP Solicitation ad from the Round Rock Leader (required) and Austin American Statesman (optional) to be placed in newspaper to run once a week for two consecutive weeks (at least 14 days prior to the closing date).
 Purchaser 8 Posts RFP solicitation packet to the City's Solicitation Website and sends notification email to vendor list.
 Note: Average posting time for an RFP is 30 to 45 calendar days Purchaser 9 May host an optional or mandatory pre-bid meeting with Department staff and the Vendors.
 The purpose of the meeting is to review the solicitation packet and answer Vendor questions.
 Purchaser 10 Will prepare and post a question/answer addendum to the solicitation following the solicitation event schedule.
 All Vendor questions are answered in writing through the addendum process.
 Purchaser 11 May extend the RFP by another week or more if an adequate number of responses have not been received.
 Purchaser 12 Conducts the RFP bid opening following the solicitation event schedule.
 The bid opening takes place at City Hall and can be attended by the Public.
 The Purchaser notes only the Respondents name on the solicitation log sheet.
 The cost is not recorded.
 Purchaser 13 Reviews each RFP response and checks to see that all required documents are completed and signed by the vendor.
 Purchaser 14 Meets with the Department evaluation team to distribute RFP responses and reviews the evaluation procedures.
 Schedules an RFP evaluation meeting with the evaluation team.
 May pencil in a date for optional interviews with Department and short-list Vendors.
 Department 15 Evaluation team members will read each proposal and independently document the proposals strengths and weaknesses, they may note areas where clarification is needed.
 Purchaser & Department 16 Purchaser will schedule and facilitate an RFP evaluation meeting with the Department evaluation team.
 Each proposal and evaluation criteria will be discussed and a consensus score for each evaluation criteria will be collected and tallied.
 Purchaser 17 Will collect clarification questions from the evaluation team and discuss with the evaluation team the need to have Respondent interviews.